syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/selection/check-box-selection.md

-> You can refer to our  [`ASP.NET Core Tree Grid`](https://www.syncfusion.com/aspnet-core-ui-controls/tree-grid) feature tour page for its groundbreaking feature representations.
+N> You can refer to our  [`ASP.NET Core Tree Grid`](https://www.syncfusion.com/aspnet-core-ui-controls/tree-grid) feature tour page for its groundbreaking feature representations.
 You can also explore our ASP.NET Core Tree Grid example [`ASP.NET Core Tree Grid example`](https://ej2.syncfusion.com/aspnetcore/TreeGrid/Overview#/material) to knows how to present and manipulate data.